Bearsampp/module-phpmyadmin/.gradle-docs/BUILD.md

 This build structure is consistent with other Bearsampp modules:

 - **module-bruno**: Uses pure Gradle build with version folder inclusion
+- **module-php**: Uses pure Gradle build with version folder inclusion
 - **module-apache**: Uses similar pattern with version folder inclusion
-- **module-php**: Uses similar pattern with version folder inclusion

 All modules ensure the version folder is included in the compressed archive for proper organization and version management within Bearsampp.